AdobeDocs/experience-platform.en/help/sandboxes/home.md

 By default, all users for an organization have access to a production sandbox.
 Access to non-production sandboxes must be granted by a system administrator, product administrator, or product profile administrator through the [Adobe Admin Console](https://adminconsole.adobe.com).

-In order to view, create, update, or delete non-production sandboxes, users must also be granted Sandbox Administration permissions.
+In order to view, create, update, or delete production and non-production sandboxes, users must also be granted Sandbox Administration permissions.

 For more information on managing roles and permissions for sandboxes, see the [access control overview](../access-control/home.md).